python-trio/trio/docs/source/tutorial.rst

    >>>

 This is clearly broken – 0.00 seconds is not long enough to feel well rested!
-The exact place where the warning is printed might vary, because it depends on the whims of the garbage collector.
-If you're using PyPy, you might not even get a warning at all until the next GC collection runs:
+Yet the code acts like it succeeded – no exception was raised.
+The only clue that something went wrong is that it prints ``RuntimeWarning: coroutine 'sleep' was never awaited``.
+Also, the exact place where the warning is printed might vary, because it depends on the whims of the garbage collector.
+If you're using PyPy, you might not even get a warning at all until the next GC collection
+runs:

 .. code-block:: none